xurxe/screenreader-multilanguage-experiment/README.md

 # Screen reader multilanguage experiment

-Just a little experiment on how screen readers handle languages.
+Just a little experiment on how screen readers handle working in multiple languages on the web (for example, when the OS or screen reader UI is in one language, but the website is in another).

+## TL;DR

+All screen readers have major issues, and no screen reader and browser combination provided even a passable experience.
+The most common and troublesome issue is that the `alt` attribute of informative images is read in the wrong language or, in some cases, not read at all.

 ## Setup